 Risk Factors for Youth Suicide

 There are myriad factors that increase the risk of youth suicide, but they can be divided roughly into two categories: internal and external.
-Internally, mental health problems are by far most powerfully correlated to suicide—depression, anxiety, bipolar disorder and others represent some of the internal factors that can increase one’s risk, as almost 95% of those who die by suicide have a psychological disorder at the time of death.
+Internally, mental health problems are by far most powerfully correlated to suicide—depression, anxiety, bipolar disorder, and others represent some of the internal factors that can increase one’s risk, as almost 95% of those who die by suicide have a psychological disorder at the time of death.
 Other internal factors include a tendency towards risk-taking behaviors, like drug use, and antisocial or violent behavior.
 Self-harm also increases the likelihood of suicide during adolescence, though 90% of adults who self-harmed during their teenage years have since stopped after entering adulthood.

-Though internal factors like mental health problems can increase an adolescent’s risk of suicide, it is oftentimes in tandem with stressful external circumstances— family divorce, bullying at school, abuse of any sort and many others— that suicidal thought becomes action.
+Though internal factors like mental health problems can increase an adolescent’s risk of suicide, it is oftentimes in tandem with stressful external circumstances— family divorce, bullying at school, abuse of any sort, and many others— that suicidal thought becomes action.
 Sydney Seller may have struggled with mental health problems, but her parents and town authorities believe that her death was also related to the bullying and isolation she felt at school.
 Studies show that juveniles lacking strong social support systems, whether within their families, their schools or their communities, are at a higher risk of experiencing suicidal thoughts— in fact, a research team in Cincinnati showed a strong correlation between young adult suicide and households plagued by parental addiction and overdose.
-In certain cases, schools or communities with high rates of youth suicide can create vicious cycles; exposure to suicidal peers or even media discussions of suicide can cause higher risk of adolescent death, with some researchers estimating that 5% of teenage suicides occur in “clusters” like this.
-Clearly, it is not only individual mental health, but the health of families and communities, that contribute to suicidal behavior.
+In certain cases, schools or communities with high rates of youth suicide can create vicious cycles; exposure to suicidal peers or even media discussions of suicide can cause a higher risk of adolescent death, with some researchers estimating that 5% of teenage suicides occur in “clusters” like this.
+Clearly, it is not only individual mental health but the health of families and communities, that contribute to suicidal behavior.

 Adolescence is a vulnerable and difficult time.
 Besides the pressure to perform in school, fit in with peers and explore romantic relationships, young adults are just learning the critical problem-solving and coping skills that will guide them through the rest of their lives.
 When mental health issues and painful external circumstances collide, it’s difficult for even adults to control their emotions; for younger people, it can sometimes feel impossible.
 But without support from friends and family, that impossibility can turn to desperation.